umbrellio/table_sync/docs/synopsis.md

 #### Custom adapters

-You can also create custom adapter.
+You can also create a custom adapter.
 It is expected to respond to the following method:

 ```ruby
   def notify(table:, event:, direction:, count:)